Breaking Glass (film): Plot

-After much more success, including a platinum record, the band keeps falling apart.
-Mick quits, claiming to be bored of the simplistic drum patterns he's been given to play.
-Kate hates the pressures and lack of control that fame has brought her.
-Dave and Tony treat Ken terribly, hating him for being a junkie, and he quits the group too.
-By now the band's name has been amended to Kate & Breaking Glass.
+After more success, including a platinum record, the band falls apart.
+Mick quits, claiming to be bored of the simplistic drum patterns he is forced to play.
+Kate hates the pressure and lack of control of her fame.
+Dave and Tony treat Ken terribly, hating him for being a junkie, and he quits the group.
+By now the band's name has been amended to "Kate & Breaking Glass".

-During a radio show which invites listeners to call in, Kate has trouble understanding her fans and gets angry when she is accused of being controlled by her record company, and even more so when someone she thinks is Danny calls in to accuse her of selling out.
-The next single released is "Big Brother", which features the 'offensive' lyrics completely changed as the music agents originally wanted, proving she has indeed sold out.

-Mick and Ken meet with Danny and accuse him of abandoning them and ruining the band but all the same they plead with him to come back and help Kate, yet he refuses.
+During a radio show which invites listeners to call in, Kate has trouble understanding her fans and gets angry after callers accuse her of selling out, including one who sounds like Danny.
+Kate's latest single, "Big Brother", features the 'offensive' lyrics completely changed as the music agents wanted, indicating she has sold out.
+Mick and Ken meet with Danny and accuse him of abandoning them.
+After pleading with him to help Kate, he refuses.

-The film ends with a huge concert at the Rainbow Theatre and the debut of a new song, although already drugged Kate is forced to go on stage by Chris Campbell, who forcibly holds her down while a doctor injects her in the buttocks with more drugs.
-Kate goes on with the band, performing the song "Eighth Day" (the American release of the film ends the movie after the song).
-After the song finishes Kate flees the stage into the London Underground, where she begins hallucinating people dressed as her and her former bandmates, and has a nervous breakdown.
+The film ends with a concert at the Rainbow Theatre and the debut of a new song.
+Kate is forced to go on stage by Chris Campbell, who forcibly holds her down while a doctor injects her in the buttocks with more drugs.
+Kate goes on with the band, performing the song "Eighth Day".
+After the song finishes, Kate flees the stage into the London Underground, where she begins hallucinating people dressed as her and her former bandmates, and has a nervous breakdown.

-The final scene shows Kate catatonic at a mental hospital where Danny comes to visit her and to bring her a synthesiser.
+The final scene shows Kate catatonic at a mental hospital where Danny visits her with a synthesiser.